Enrollment Requirement for Fall 2016 First-time Freshmen

 - Who must participate in the Early Start Program?

-- How do I register for Early Start classes at CI?
+- How do I pay for Early Start at CSU Channel Islands?

 - What if I cannot participate in Early Start?

-All non-exempt students (see below) who received a score of less than 138 on the English Placement Test (EPT) are required to enter the Early Start Program.
-All students entering any CSU are required to take the EPT, and one of its purposes is to determine which students are required to enroll in the Early Start Program.
+All non-exempt students (see below) who received a score of less than 147 on the English Placement Test (EPT) are required to enter the Early Start Program.
+In addition, students who were found to be Conditionally Ready and did not take and pass with a C- or higher, an approved year-long senior-year course, must also participate in Early Start.

 The following students will not be required to participate in the Early Start Program:

-- Students who are exempt from taking the ELM/EPT or who have met the required score on the tests
+- Students who are exempt from taking the ELM/EPT or who have met the required score on the ELM/EPT tests.

 - International students and residents of states other than California